 The question of whether creditors can exercise rights of setoff or netting in a proceeding would need to be addressed in the scheme documentation.

 6.16 Failure to Observe the Terms of an Agreed Restructuring Plan

-As regards the implications of the company/creditor failing to observe the terms of an agreed restructuring plan, this would depend on the particular circumstances.
+The implications of a company/creditor failing to observe the terms of an agreed restructuring plan would depend on the particular circumstances.